-How can I display the File, Edit, View menu in Internet Explorer?
+How to display the File, Edit, View menu in Internet Explorer

 Users coming from earlier versions of Internet Explorer may be shocked to find out that the File, Edit, View, Favorites, Tools, and Help menu are now gone.
 These menus are now hidden by default, but they can be shown by following either of the steps below.

 Temporarily show the File, Edit, View menu